-This Statement of Accounts was authorised for issue on 23 September 2016 by Cllr A O'Sullivan and Mr A Bethune.
-It replaces the unaudited Financial Statements certified by Mr R Jackson, Responsible Financial (s151) Officer, on 28 June 2016.
+This Statement of Accounts was authorised for issue on 25 August 2017 by Cllr A O'Sullivan and Mr A Bethune.
 There have been no known material events after the Balance Sheet date.

 HOUSING REVENUE ACCOUNT INCOME AND EXPENDITURE ACCOUNT